spdegabrielle/smalltalk-tng/experiments/little-smalltalk/NOTES.md

    hoist some loop invariants from a loop body into its header, apparently.

-They describe their "adaptive recompilation" technique of the time.
+The authors briefly describe their "adaptive recompilation" technique of the time.
 Two compilers are used; the non-optimizing compiler adds code to increment a per-method (presumably, a *customized* method?) counter on each entry to the unoptimized routine.
 Later checking of the counters identifies hot spots.

 QUESTIONS: How does it figure out which receiver-type to optimize for?
 How many counters per implementation are there - one per receivertype/implementation pair, or just one for the implementation itself?

-On to the second paper [2].
-At the end of the introduction, they claim that their new system runs 1.5 times faster than their old system, despite the simplicity of the new system, because of the power of type feedback.
+On to the second paper [2], on *type feedback*, the use of information about concrete implementation types gathered at runtime to improve the outcome of recompilation.
+At the end of the introduction, the paper claims that the new system runs 1.5 times faster than the old system, despite the simplicity of the new system, because of the power of type feedback.

- - The built-in PICs
+ - The built-in PICs are used to gather type profile information at each call site.
+A list of receiver types, with optional invocation counts, for each send site is all that is required for the type feedback technique.

+ - A fairly simple mechanism (p.3) is used to find "hot" methods.
+   Then, to decide what to recompile (not simply the hot method!), the system walks the call chain.
+A caller is recompiled if it "performs many calls to unoptimized or small methods", or if it creates closures, since these often encode control.

+ - It recompiles multiple activation records at once, in general: it is able to inline already-active routines into a recompiled "great-grand-caller".
+The paper remarks that this is the inverse of "dynamic deoptimization" [3].

+ - The results of recompilation are checked, and if the improvement (in terms of non-inlined sends) is zero, a recompiled method is marked so that future optimization attempts don't waste work re-recompiling it.

+ - "Small" methods are inlined, so long as the overall method isn't growing "too large".
+Estimates of the cost of inlining depend not only on the size of the source text to be inlined *inter alia*, but on previously-compiled object code for the to-be-inlined method.

+Ultimately, customization and type feedback seem very similar.
+Customization allows static knowledge of the receiver type for self-sends.
+Type feedback allows (probabilistic) static knowledge of the receiver type for other sends.

+Moving on to the third paper [3]. ((TBD))

 [1] Ungar, David, Randall B. Smith, Craig Chambers, and Urs Hölzle.
 “Object, Message, and Performance: How They Coexist in Self.”
 Computer